Selection: “Along Came Manon”

-Lee Morgan (t) Benny Golson (ts) Jimmy Merritt (b) Bobby Timmons (p) Art Blakey, Kenny Clarke (d) Gana M’Bow (congas) Recorded by Raymond Treillet December 1958
+Lee Morgan, trumpet; Benny Golson, tenor sax; Jimmy Merritt, bass; Bobby Timmons, piano; Art Blakey, Kenny Clarke, drums; Gana M’Bow (congas), recorded by Raymond Treillet December 1958

 When Art Blakey’s Messengers descended on Paris in December 1958, two recording dates were set – the prestigious Olympia concert hall, and the more funky Club St Germain.
 It was Blakey’s strongest line up ever, with Lee Morgan (t), Bennie Golson (ts), Bobby Timmons (p) Jimmie Merrit (b) and a near identical playlist, including hits Moanin’ and Night in Tunisia.